No yeast, no problem! With only a couple of ingredients, you can make these super easy flavourful Air Fryer Bagels at home!

 - Let cool before enjoying!

-- This recipe was only testing in the Philips XXL air fryer.
+- This homemade bagel with no yeast recipe was tested in the Philips XXL air fryer.

-- If you want to toast these air fryer bagels in the air fryer, slice them in half, spray with some olive oil, and bake it cut-side up in the air fryer for 2-3 minutes at 350F.
+- If you want to toast these air fryer bagels in the air fryer, slice them in half, spray them with some olive oil, and bake them cut-side up in the air fryer for 2 to 3 minutes at 350F.

-- For extra flavour, you can even add dried herbs to the dough.
+- For extra flavor, you can even add dried herbs to the dough.
 I like dried basil.

 - While I sprinkle my Everything Bagel Seasoning on top of my bagels, if you want a more dense topping, you can always do the egg wash and then dunk the bagel into a bowl of the seasoning to get more of the bagel covered.
-I find this method to be a little wasteful as I can’t reuse the seasoning after it’s come in contact with raw egg and the method works best when there’s a lot of it to be put into.
+I find this method to be a little wasteful as I can’t reuse the seasoning after it comes in contact with raw egg, and the method works best if you want the tops of the bagels to be fully covered with toppings.

-- Unfortunately, I haven’t had much luck adapting these bagels in the oven even with a high temperature and timing, the insides come out under.
+- Unfortunately, I haven’t had much luck adapting these bagels in the oven, and even with a high temperature and timing, the insides come out a little under and spongey.
 I recommend only making these in the air fryer.

 Bagel Topping Ideas